ruik3z/nethunter-setup-guide/README.md

 4 - Wait for the installation to finish, and make sure your device stays ON/does not enter sleep mode during the chroot installation

 5 - You now have Kali NetHunter fully running on your device, and you can configure chroot startup to your liking.

-You could also flash my firmware-fix module if you haven't already (required for supported USB WiFi adapter recognition)
+You could also flash my NetHunter firmware module [NetHunter firmware module](https://github.com/ruik3z/avalon-firmware) (required for supported USB WiFi adapter recognition)

 ## Configuring NetHunter KeX